adap/flower/doc/source/explanation-flower-architecture.rst

    :alt: Hub-and-spoke topology in federated learning
    :class: no-scaled-link

-   Hub-and-spoke topology in federated learning.
+   Hub-and-spoke topology in federated learning (one server, multiple clients).

 In a real-world deployment, we want such a federation to be able to run multiple workloads (different model architectures, different training or